Asthma is a chronic lung disorder that causes swelling and inflammation in the lungs. According to the

-Asthma is a common disorder among both children and adults.
-Although it can lead to difficulty breathing, with proper planning and preparation it is possible to control and prevent frequent asthma attacks.
+Asthma is a common disorder among adults.
+Although it can lead to difficulty breathing, with proper planning and preparation it’s possible to manage the symptoms and prevent frequent asthma attacks.

 There are many medications available for both short- and long-term care.
 It’s useful to create a plan detailing how to prevent an attack and when to seek emergency care.
-Share your plan with friends, relatives, and caregivers.
+Share your plan with friends, relatives, and any caregivers you may have.